2 Tutorials

 2.2 Starting HTTP/2 server

-[in package HTTP2-SERVER with nicknames HTTP2/SERVER]
+[in package HTTP2/SERVER with nicknames HTTP2/SERVER/SHARED, HTTP2/SERVER/POLL, HTTP2/SERVER/THREADED]

-Start server on foreground with RUN
+Start server on foreground with RUN, or on background with START.

 This creates (as of this version) a multithreaded server that serves 404 Not found responses on any request.